datapointio/kokpost/README.md

 [kokpost][1] is a HTTP traffic sniffer tool for proxying and recording HTTP and HTTPs communications on a LAN.

-Hyperfox is capable of forging SSL certificates on the fly if you provide it with a root CA certificate and its corresponding key.
+Kokpost is capable of forging SSL certificates on the fly if you provide it with a root CA certificate and its corresponding key.
 If the target machine recognizes the root CA as trusted, then HTTPs traffic can be successfully decrypted, intercepted and recorded.